Feb 28, 2017

 Patagonia CEO, Rose Marcario notes that this can be seen as a radical act, “fixing something we might otherwise throw away is almost inconceivable to many in the heyday of fast fashion and rapidly advancing technology, but the impact is enormous.”
 She said in a press release that “as individual consumers, the single best thing we can do for the planet is to keep our stuff in use longer.”

 This year, they’ll be touring around in busses, not only to colleges, to fix your clothes for free and educate people on the benefits as they go.
-Find out where they’re going here.
+Find out where they’re going and when they’ll be close to you!

 Born in Portugal in 2002, Berg Outdoor understands that as an outdoor brand, protecting nature needs to be one of their main interests.
 They are a member of the European Outdoor Conservation Association (EOCA), raising funds to give directly to conservation projects.
 Their efforts to find the ideal balance between the high-quality products expected by their consumers and the need to contribute to the planet was clear in their latest ISPO award winning sneaker.